elastic/kibana/src/plugins/data/public/public.api.md

 import { Required } from '@kbn/utility-types';
 import * as Rx from 'rxjs';
 import { SavedObject as SavedObject_2 } from 'src/core/public';
-import { SavedObjectReference } from 'kibana/public';
+import { SavedObjectReference as SavedObjectReference_2 } from 'kibana/public';
 import { SavedObjectsClientContract } from 'src/core/public';
 import { SearchParams } from 'elasticsearch';
 import { SearchResponse as SearchResponse_2 } from 'elasticsearch';